sensu/sensu-docs/content/sensu-enterprise-dashboard/2.12/api/silenced.md

 ## The `/silenced` API endpoints

-The Silence API provides endpoint HTTP POST and GET access to create, query and clear (delete) a silence entry via the Sensu API.
+The Silenced API provides HTTP POST and GET access to create, query, and clear (delete) a silencing entry.

 ### `/silenced` (GET)

-#### Example: Querying for all silence entries
+The `/silenced` endpoint provides HTTP GET access to [silencing entry specifications][1].

+#### EXAMPLES

+The following example demonstrates a `/silenced` API query which returns a JSON Array of JSON Hashes containing all silencing entry specifications.

 {{< highlight shell >}}
 $ curl -s -X GET http://127.0.0.1:3000/silenced |jq .